librosa/librosa/docs/ioformats.rst

 Blockwise Reading
 -----------------

-For large audio signals it could be benificial to not load the whole audio file into memory. *PySoundFile* supports blockwise reading.
+For large audio signals it could be beneficial to not load the whole audio file into memory. *PySoundFile* supports blockwise reading.
 In the following example a block of 1024 samples of audio are read and directly fed into the chroma feature extractor.